 Bartlett is a medium-sized village located in the state of Illinois.
 With a population of 41,149 people and ten constituent neighborhoods, Bartlett is the 39th largest community in Illinois.

 Bartlett real estate is some of the most expensive in Illinois, although Bartlett house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bartlett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bartlett is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Bartlett who work in office and administrative support (15.64%), management occupations (14.70%), and sales jobs (14.31%).
+Unlike some villages, Bartlett isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bartlett are a mix of both white- and blue-collar jobs.
+Overall, Bartlett is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Bartlett who work in office and administrative support (14.27%), management occupations (13.60%), and sales jobs (12.85%).

 Also of interest is that Bartlett has more people living here who work in computers and math than 95% of the places in the US.

-Bartlett is a very ethnically-diverse village.
+Bartlett is an extremely ethnically-diverse village.
 The people who call Bartlett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bartlett residents report their race to be White, followed by Asian.
 Bartlett also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.59% of the village’s residents.
-Important ancestries of people in Bartlett include Italian, Polish, Irish, and English.
+People of Hispanic or Latino origin account for 12.34% of the village’s residents.
+Important ancestries of people in Bartlett include German, Italian, Polish, Irish, and English.

 The most common language spoken in Bartlett is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Langs. of India.